The Income-Based Repayment plan was enacted by the College Cost Reduction and Access Act of 2007 and became available on July 1, 2009.

 Any remaining debt is forgiven after 25 years’ worth of qualifying payments.
 This forgiveness includes accrued but unpaid interest in addition to the remaining principal balance of the loan.
 Borrowers who qualify for the 25-year forgiveness will receive an IRS Form 1099-C from the U.S. Department of Education because the cancelled debt is treated as taxable income under current law.
 This is in contrast with the public service loan forgiveness program, where the remaining debt is forgiven after 10 years (120 qualifying payments) instead of 25 years (300 qualifying payments).
 The loan forgiveness under public service loan forgiveness is tax-free under current law, since the forgiveness is excluded from income.

 The easiest way of applying for income-based repayment is to choose the repayment plan online at StudentLoans.gov.
 Borrowers can also file an Income-Based (IBR) / Pay As You Earn / Income-Contingent (ICR) Repayment Plan Request form with their loan servicer.
-(Borrowers who don't remember the name of their servicer can visit the National Student Loan Data System (NSLDS) or call 1-800-4-FED-AID (1-800-433-3243) to get their servicer's contact information.)
+(Borrowers who don’t remember the name of their servicer can log into their My Federal Student Aid or call 1-800-4-FED-AID (1-800-433-3243) to get their servicer’s contact information.)

 It is possible for the income-based repayment plan to be negatively amortized, where the monthly loan payment is less than the new interest that accrues.

-The federal government will pay the accrued but unpaid interest on any subsidized Federal Stafford loan for the first three years of repayment under the income-based repayment plan.
+The federal government will pay the accrued but unpaid interest on any Direct Subsidized Loan for the first three years of repayment under the income-based repayment plan.

 Otherwise, the unpaid interest will accumulate and can be capitalized (added to the loan balance) when the borrower is no longer eligible for income-based repayment or chooses to switch to a different repayment plan.
 Unlike income-contingent repayment and pay-as-you-earn repayment, there is no 10 percent cap on the capitalization of interest.